JK Rowling says Daniel Radcliffe and Emma Watson can ‘save their apologies’

 JK Rowling says Harry Potter stars Daniel Radcliffe and Emma Watson can ‘save their apologies’

-Author has suggested she won’t forgive the actors for questioning her trans views
+Author has suggested she won’t 'forgive' actors for questioning her trans views

-JK Rowling has directly addressed her criticism from Harry Potter stars Daniel Radcliffe and Emma Watson, suggesting she won’t “forgive” them for it.
+JK Rowling has told Harry Potter stars Daniel Radcliffe and Emma Watson to “save their apologies” as their relationships continue to sour over their positions on trans rights.

-The author, who had a close relationship with the pair when they starred in the film adaptations of her wizarding world series, faced a backlash from several of the franchise’s stars when she shared controversial remarks about the trans community in June 2020.
+The author, who once had a close relationship with the pair when they starred in the film adaptations of her wizarding world novels, criticised the stars in the wake of a landmark review into gender treatment in the UK.

+Rowling, who first faced a backlash from several key cast members when she shared controversial remarks about the trans community in 2020, has seen her relationship with stars deteriorate amid increasingly toxic debate.

-At the time, Radcliffe, who played lead character Harry Potter, wrote an essay for The Trevor Project as a way of showing support for the trans community, and apologised “for the pain” Rowling’s comments have caused the Harry Potter fandom.
+Radcliffe, who played lead character Harry Potter, previously wrote an essay for The Trevor Project as a way of showing support for the trans community, and apologised “for the pain” Rowling’s comments have caused the Harry Potter fandom.

-Meanwhile, Watson wrote amid the controversy: “I want my trans followers to know that I and so many other people around the world see you, respect you and love you for who you are,” and appeared to make a dig at Rowling at the Baftas in 2022.
+Meanwhile, Watson wrote: “I want my trans followers to know that I and so many other people around the world see you, respect you and love you for who you are,” and appeared to make a dig at Rowling at the Baftas in 2022.

-After host Rebel Wilson said: “Here to present the next award is Emma Watson.
-She calls herself a feminist, but we all know she’s a witch,” Watson replied, after walking onto the stage: “I’m here for all the witches.
+However, following the release of the Cass report this week, Rowling took aim at Radcliffe and Watson, telling them to “save their apologies” for “traumatised detransitioners”.

-”On Twitter/X, one commenter, whose account name include the phrase “FarRightHooligan”, wrote to Rowling: “Just waiting for Dan and Emma to give you a very public apology … safe in the knowledge that you will forgive them.”
+The row reignited when, one X/Twitter commenter, whose account name include the phrase “FarRightHooligan”, wrote to Rowling: “Just waiting for Dan and Emma to give you a very public apology … safe in the knowledge that you will forgive them.”

 Rowling responded: “Not safe, I’m afraid.
 Celebs who cosied up to a movement intent on eroding women’s hard-won rights and who used their platforms to cheer on the transitioning of minors can save their apologies for traumatised detransitioners and vulnerable women reliant on single sex spaces.”